On the o-minimal Hilbert's fifth problem

 Since the functor $\Ho (\bullet , \ZZ )$ on the category of abelian groups when restricted to the subcategory of torsion free abelian groups is exact, below we will denote it by $(\bullet )^{\, \vee}.$ In particular, we will use quite often the fact that if $f:A\to B$ is an isomorphism of torsion free abelian groups, then $f^{\,\vee }: B^{\, \vee }\to A^{\, \vee}$ is also an isomorphism of abelian groups.\\

-\begin{defn} {\em Let $X$ be a definably locally compact, definable $\bJ$-bounded manifold of positive dimension $n$ which is orientable.
+\begin{defn} {\em Let $X$ be a definable manifold of positive dimension $n$ such that $c$ is a family of definably normal supports and is orientable.
 Let $Z$ be a definably compact definable subset with $l$ definably connected components and $U$ an open definable subset of $X$ such that $Z\subseteq U.$